arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/datasheet/datasheet.md

 ### Encoders
   - Two independent ABZ encoder channels are available.
-  - Each channel is pulled-up to the board 24V supply with a 10 kΩ pull-up resistor.
+  - Each channel is pulled-up to the board 24V supply with a 10kΩ pull-up resistor.

 ### CAN
 The on-board transceiver is the **TJA1049T/3J** and implements the CAN physical layer as defined in *ISO 11898-2:2016* and *SAE J2284-1* to *SAE J2284-5*.
 It is compatible with a 12V or 24V bus: